The National Plant Collections. The year 2020 in review

 Over the five years we have been running this campaign, we have highlighted 38 different plant groups; five of these are now the subject of new National Plant Collections and we have received proposals for a further 14, which are currently working their way through the system.

 The Plant Collections Committee has also had a busy year.
 There were 35 new National Plant Collections accredited in 2020, up from 28 in 2019.
-There has also been an increase from last year (18%) in new proposals.
+There has also been an increase from last year (18%) in proposals for new collections.
 New tree collections for 2020 include Metasequoia, Mespilus, Liriodendron and Eucalyptus.
 If indoor plants are more your thing, then there were two collections set up of spider plants, Chlorophytum, one in Kent, another in Warwickshire.
 For those with an interest in historical collections, the plants associated with Marwood Hill Gardens in Devon now have their own collection, as well as collections of plants named for Ellen Willmott and Winston Churchill.

 What has also been great to see this year is the number of collections that have come through that have built on the work of previous collections.
 It’s so important that collections can be passed to a new holder when the time comes – both the plants and the knowledge about them.
 In 2020, seven collections were accredited after being handed on – from historic Hosta, passed to Ben Matthews from Una Dunnett, to the Scilla (Chionodoxa) collection of Dr Alan Dickinson, now held by Helen Knowles.
 We look forward to seeing how these collections develop.